bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Unknown speaker: 00:30:20

 Yes, that's clear, because I'm suffering with that problem.
-It is really hard because you say

-Speaker 4: 00:30:30

-okay, it has to match, It is hard to

-Unknown speaker: 00:30:31

-in a range, right?
+It is hard to match in a range, right?
 If it is more or less this value, so yes, it's a pain in the ass, but...
 You cannot use a Bloom filter, of course, so you have to keep it in memory, which is even worse.
 But the question was about how can we make the participants pay a fee in such a way that it doesn't provide additional information to the chain analyzers?